HMS Valiant (1914): Sicily and Italy

-On 17 June, Valiant departed Scapa Flow for Gibraltar along with the Nelson, Rodney and Warspite, joining Force H on arrival.
+To support the Allied invasion of Sicily and eventual Italian campaign, Valiant departed Scapa Flow for Gibraltar along with the Nelson, Rodney and Warspite on 17 June 1943.
+All four ships joined Force H on arrival.
 Between 2 and 3 September, Valiant and Warspite covered the attack across the Strait of Messina and bombed the Italian coastal batteries at Reggio.
-She returned home for overhaul in October 1943.
+Subsequently, Force H was tasked with covering the Western Naval Task Force from surface-based attacks during the invasion of Salerno, which began on 9 September.
+A German counterattack began on 14 September, and in response Valiant and Warspite were brought closer to the battle, resulting in damage to Warspite but a tactical withdrawal of German forces between 16 and 17 September.
+Valiant returned home for overhaul in October 1943.
 Upon completion on 1 December, Valiant was detached to the Eastern Fleet.

 Drydock accident in Ceylon

-In 1944, Valiant was sent to the Far East to join the Eastern Fleet.
-There she took part in raids against Japanese bases in Indonesia.
+In 1944, Valiant was sent to the Far East to join the Eastern Fleet, where she took part in raids against Japanese bases in Indonesia.
 On 8 August 1944, she was severely damaged in an accident with the floating drydock at Trincomalee, Ceylon.
 The drydock was being raised with Valiant in it by pumping water from ballast tanks.
 The tanks were emptied in the wrong sequence for Valiants weight distribution, which was exacerbated by her full munitions load.
 As a result, the drydock sagged, broke its back, and sank.
 Valiants two inner screws were jammed as well as one of her rudders.
 Valiant had remained in steam and was able to avoid worse damage or sinking.
 After the incident, the responsible Naval Constructor was disciplined.

 Fate

 Due to the incident in Ceylon, Valiant was planned to be sent to Alexandria, where there were suitable docking facilities for repairs; however, she could not steer a straight course and was unable to travel faster than 8 kn.
-She got as far as the Gulf of Suez but grounded at the entrance to the Suez Canal and so was sent to return to the United Kingdom via the Cape of Good Hope.
+She got as far as the Gulf of Suez, but grounded at the entrance to the Suez Canal.
+At Suez, Valiant's inner-screw shafts had to be removed in order to refloat her; the A-brackets holding the shafts and screws were also cut, so both screws and shafts were sent to the seabed.
+She was subsequently sent to return to the United Kingdom via the Cape of Good Hope.

-Lieutenant Commmander Peter Keeble, who was an experienced diver and salvage expert, supervised the removal of Valiant's inner-screw shafts.
-The A-brackets holding the shafts and screws were also cut, dropping both screws and shafts to the bottom.
-To accomplish this, Keeble combined British and Italian underwater cutting torch technology.

 Valiant returned to the UK and was decommissioned in July 1945.
-For the rest of her career, Valiant formed part of the Imperieuse stoker mechanics' training establishment at Devonport.
+For the rest of her career, Valiant formed part of the Imperieuse training establishment for the training of naval stokers (i.e. boiler mechanics) at Devonport.
 She was sold for scrap on 19 March 1948, and left Devonport for the breakers of Arnott Young at Cairnryan on 11 August of that year.